-The table below summarizes the important features of the different kinds of RAID supported by the MSA1000 Controller.
+The table below summarizes the important features of the different kinds of RAID supported by the MSA1000 controller.
 The decision chart in the following table may help determine which option is best for different situations.

-RAID 0 RAID 1 / RAID 1+0 RAID 5 RAID ADG

-Striping (no fault tolerance) Mirroring Distributed Data Guarding Advanced Data Guarding

-100% 50% 67% to 93% 50% to 95%

-n n/2 (n-1)/n (n-2)/n

-1 2 3 4

-N/A N/A 14 56

-No Yes Yes Yes

-No For RAID 1+0, if the failed drives are not mirrored to each other No Yes

-Striping (no fault tolerance) 100% n 1 N/A No RAID 1+0Striping (no fault tolerance)Mirroring Mirroring100%50%nn/21212N/AN/ANoYesNoFor RAID 1+0, if the failed drives are not mirrored to each RAID 1+0Striping (no fault tolerance)Mirroring Mirroring 50%Distributed Data Guarding100%50%67% to 93%nn/2(n-1)/n123N/AN/A14NoYesYesNoFor RAID tailed drives are not mirrored to eachNo
+RAID 0 RAID 1 / RAID 1+0 RAID 5 RAID ADG Striping (no fault tolerance) Mirroring Distributed Data Guarding Advanced Data Guarding Usable drive space 100% 50% 67% to 93% 50% to 95% Usable drive space formula n n/2 (n-1)/n (n-2)/n Minimum number of hard drives 1 2 3 4 Maximum number of hard drives N/A N/A 14 56 Tolerant of single hard drive failure?
+No Yes Yes Yes Tolerant of multiple simultaneous hard drive failure?
+No For RAID 1+0, if the failed drives are not mirrored to each other No Yes continued